Is There a Connection Between Leaky Gut and Atopic Dermatitis?

 The intestines, or gut, is more than just a tube for absorbing nutrients from food.
 Scientists have established that the lining of the intestines hosts a variety of beneficial bacteria called the microbiome or gut microbiota, and this microbiome is critical for proper digestion, a healthy immune system, metabolism, and our mental health.2,5 An imbalance in the types of bacteria in the intestines can cause a number of issues, including leading to leaky gut.1,3

-Leaky gut may explain some of the food allergies seen in people with AD, as the disruption in the intestinal wall allows larger food particles through to the bloodstream.
+Leaky gut may explain some of the food allergies seen in people with atopic dermatitis, as the disruption in the intestinal wall allows larger food particles through to the bloodstream.
 The immune system produces elevated levels of immunoglobulin E (IgE) when exposed to an environmental allergen.
 Immunoglobulin is a type of protein that is part of the immune system and that acts as an antibody to attach and destroy foreign substances.
 There are five different types of immunoglobulin, and the IgE protein is found in increased levels in people with allergy.
 IgE causes the body to release histamine when it comes into contact with an allergen.2,8

-Diet continues to be an area of interest for researchers, as many people with AD report that eliminating certain foods reduces their skin disease.
+Diet continues to be an area of interest for researchers, as many people with atopic dermatitis report that eliminating certain foods reduces their skin disease.
 Known food allergies can also cause inflammation in the gut, leading to or exacerbating leaky gut.
 However, more research is needed to understand which types of dietary modifications help individual patients.2

 More research to be done